When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. Can Babies Sleep Facing Forward?

-Your baby should never sleep facing outward in their carrier.
-This position puts them at risk of positional asphyxiation.
+No. Your baby should never sleep facing outward.
+This position puts them at high risk of positional asphyxiation.

 Remember

 Never place a sleepy or sleeping baby in a forward-facing carry!
-Even a baby with good head control can lean their head forward while asleep, closing off their airway.
+Even a baby with good head control can slump while asleep, cutting off their airway.
+If they get drowsy, flip them around to face you.

 FAQs